grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 In the Grafana Mimir 2.1 (or earlier) release, the ingesters added an external label to the `meta.json` file to identify the tenant that owns the block.
 If you enable the sharding feature of Mimir's split-and-merge compactor, compactor adds a special label to identify the compactor-shard.

 In the Grafana Mimir 2.2 (or later) release, blocks no longer have a label that identifies the tenant.
 The compactor-shard label is still used, if sharding of blocks during compaction is enabled.

 > **Note**: Blocks from Prometheus do not have any external labels stored in them; only blocks from Thanos use labels.

 ## Considerations on Thanos specific features

-> **Note**: Thanos requires that Prometheus is configured with external labels.
+Thanos requires that Prometheus is configured with external labels.
-> When the Thanos sidecar uploads blocks, it includes the external labels from Prometheus in the `meta.json` file inside the block.
+When the Thanos sidecar uploads blocks, it includes the external labels from Prometheus in the `meta.json` file inside the block.
-> When you query the block, Thanos injects Prometheus’ external labels in the series returned in the query result.
+When you query the block, Thanos injects Prometheus’ external labels in the series returned in the query result.
 Thanos also uses labels for the deduplication of replicated data.

 If you want to use existing blocks from Thanos by Grafana Mimir, there are some considerations: